AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-form-fragments.md

 ### Generate Document of Record for Adaptive Form fragment {#generate-DOR-for-fragments}

-Document of Record (DOR) helps you to keep information of your forms in the print or document format.
-Thereby, it help you to track information about your customers at any time later, and you can also use the Document of Record to archive forms and content together in PDF Format.
+Document of Record (DOR) helps you keep information of your forms in the print or document format.
+As such, it help you to track information about your customers at any time later, and you can also use the Document of Record to archive forms and content together in PDF Format.
 [Learn to generate document of record for Adaptive Form fragments](/help/forms/using/generate-document-of-record-for-non-xfa-based-adaptive-forms.md).

 ### Using a form fragment multiple times in an Adaptive Form {#using-form-fragment-mutiple-times-in-af}